Skip to main content

 },

-• Input schema for get_video: takes a required video_id string field.
+• Input schema for the 'get_video' tool.
+Defines a single required parameter: video_id (string).

 const getVideoSchema = {